Scalar-Mediated Inelastic Dark Matter as a Solution to Small-Scale Structure Anomalies: Introduction

-Self-Interacting Dark Matter (SIDM)~\cite{Spergel2000, Tulin2018} is one of the approaches to address these issues.
-Assuming dark matter particles are able to travel with a large cross-section ($\sigma/m \sim 1$ cm$^2$/g).
-Therefore cooling from a dynamic hot outer halo to a cold interior region can thermalize the center region, resulting in a decreased central density as a result of scattering of dark matter particles and leading to cusps cores~\cite{Rocha2013, Peter2013}.
-Beyond that, we have the interaction rates and halo concentration dynamics that explain the diversity problem of rotation curves~\cite{Kamada2017, Ren2019}.
-However, a robust SIDM model also has to navigate through the dense terrain, which is velocity-dependent.
-The correlations of galaxy clusters from halo shapes and merging systems such as Bullet Cluster, limit the cross-section at high speeds ($v \sim 10^3$ km/s) to $\sigma/m \lesssim 0.6$ cm$^2$/g~\cite{Markevitch2004, Randall2008, Harvey2015, ODonnell:2025pkw}.
-For dwarf galaxies, $\sim 30\text{--}60$ km/s requires $\sigma/m \sim 1\text{--}10$ cm$^2$/g to modulate the density profile significantly~\cite{Zavala2013}.
-The ultra-faint Milky Way satellite galaxies (Draco, 10–20 km/s) have shown the strict uppermost limits on self-interaction~\cite{Valli2018}.
-Excessive scattering in these systems may result in the Nishikawa instability, runaway gravothermal collapse, and centers of density much larger those studied initially by~\cite{Nishikawa2020}.
-Combining the observations, an effective model must be active for intermediate velocities (e.g., dwarfs) but suppressed for high (clusters) and very low (satellites) velocities.
-Light-mediators with Yukawa potential provide suppression on cluster scales and given Rutherford scattering behavior of $\sigma \propto v^{-4}$~\cite{Tulin2013}.
+Self-Interacting Dark Matter (SIDM)~\cite{Spergel2000, Tulin2018} is one promising approach to these issues.
+If dark matter particles scatter with a large cross-section ($\sigma/m \sim 1$ cm$^2$/g), heat transfer from the dynamically hot outer halo to the colder interior can thermalize the central region, reduce central density, and transform cusps into cores~\cite{Rocha2013, Peter2013}.
+SIDM interaction rates and halo concentration dynamics can also explain the diversity of rotation curves~\cite{Kamada2017, Ren2019}.
+However, a robust SIDM model must satisfy velocity-dependent constraints.
+Observations of galaxy clusters, including halo shapes and mergers such as the Bullet Cluster, limit the high-velocity cross-section ($v \sim 10^3$ km/s) to $\sigma/m \lesssim 0.6$ cm$^2$/g~\cite{Markevitch2004, Randall2008, Harvey2015, ODonnell:2025pkw}.
+For dwarf galaxies ($\sim 30\text{--}60$ km/s), values around $\sigma/m \sim 1\text{--}10$ cm$^2$/g are needed to significantly modify density profiles~\cite{Zavala2013}.
+Ultra-faint Milky Way satellites (e.g., Draco, 10--20 km/s) provide some of the strongest upper limits on self-interaction~\cite{Valli2018}.
+Excessive scattering in these systems may trigger the Nishikawa instability, runaway gravothermal collapse, and central densities much larger than those initially studied in~\cite{Nishikawa2020}.
+Taken together, observations require an effective model that is active at intermediate velocities (e.g., dwarfs) but suppressed at high (clusters) and very low (satellites) velocities.
+Light mediators with a Yukawa potential can provide cluster-scale suppression while exhibiting Rutherford-like behavior, $\sigma \propto v^{-4}$~\cite{Tulin2013}.